2019 Tripoli shooting: Reactions

 Prime Minister Saad Al-Hariri said, "all measures that protect the security of Tripoli and its people must be taken and the remnants of terrorism must be uprooted."
 Lebanon's defence minister Elias Bou Saab said, the day after attack, that the details of the incident were still not clear, and it was thought to be a piece of a larger terrorist plan.
 It was known that Mabsout had joined the ISIS group in Syria, and he spent a year in prison after he came back to Lebanon in 2016, before being released in 2017.
 No group had claimed responsibility for the attack yet.

 President Michel Aoun said, "Any tampering with security will receive a quick and decisive response.
 What happened in Tripoli will not affect stability in the country."
 The Lebanese Interior Minister, Raya Haffar El Hassan said on Twitter: "The first night of Eid in Tripoli was very painful, but it's over now.
 The security forces and the army paid a heavy price to maintain security of the city...
 May God have mercy on our martyrs."
 At a news conference the next day, she called it a "lone wolf attack" and a "new form of terrorism".
 She added it was not possible to stop all such attacks, even in more advanced countries than Lebanon.

 Tripoli MP Mohammed Kabbara said, "What happened has serious implications, because the perpetrators are people who were deceived by one or more parties in the context of using Tripoli as a mailbox to send bloody messages."
 Former Lebanese MP Mustapha Allouch said that he was surprised the assailant had been released from jail, with a known history of fighting with Daesh in Syria.
 He emphasized that, pending investigations, the motives behind the attack were not known.
 MP Hikmat Deeb, of the Free Patriotic Movement group, tweeted his zero tolerance for terrorism.

 The American Embassy in Lebanon affirmed that it "stands by the legitimate security institutions in their war on terror."
 Bahrain’s Ministry of Foreign Affairs condemned the terrorist attack and all forms of violence, extremism and terrorism, and asked for an end to terrorist groups' funding.

-Hezbollah has condemned the terrorist attack by a former Daesh (ISIL or ISIS) member in Tripoli, on the eve of Eid al-Fitr, saying: "terrorist groups ... do not respect the sanctity of religion and morality or values."

 The Arab League (AL) condemned the attack on Tripoli.
 Mahmoud Afifi, speaker of the AL chief, wished a speedy recovery for people injured in the incident and peace for families of the victims.
 He added that the Pan-Arab organization will cooperate with Lebanon to stop terrorism.